Dallas Zoo: ZooNorth

 An exhibit that teaches children about the zoo's extensive collection of invertebrates (i.e. a termite colony, honey bee colony, Texas leafcutter ants, black widows, and brown recluse spiders).

 Wilds of Africa

 The other half of the zoo is the Wilds of Africa.
 Opened in 1990, it was the first exhibit to feature all of the major habitats of Africa.
 Visitors can visit the rain forests, mountains, woodlands, rivers, deserts, and bush of Africa.
 The Nature Trail takes visitors through the rain forest past two large, naturalistic gorilla habitats.
 Nile crocodiles, wattled cranes, and a few other animals are seen before the Forest Aviary.
-In the middle of the forest is the Kopje, home to rock hyraxes, klipspringers, and meerkats.
+In the middle of the forest is the Kopje, home to klipspringers.
 The rain forest/watering hole is also home to hippopotamus and okapi, which the zoo, in the case of the latter, is famous for in both its breeding and research.
 About 20 percent of okapi in zoos in the U.S. and Japan can trace their lineage back to it.